toepump/dotfiles/README.md

 | Pull latest from submodule remotes              | `git submodule update --remote --merge`                    |
 | Pull main repo + submodules together            | `git pull --recurse-submodules`                            |
 | Commit submodule update                         | `git add .config/nvim && git commit -m "Update submodule"` |

-## (Optional) Isolated Directories

-If the contents of `dotfiles` has a directory in it (for example, `~/nvim/`), then that means that that directory should be stowed/unstowed individually.
-It will not be included in the above `stow .` command.

-To stow/unstow that individual directory run `stow nvim` or `stow -D nvim` respectively.

-#### Why have Isolated Directories?

-> [!NOTE]
-> At the time of writing this, I'm not using any isolated directories.
-So this would be future addition.

-I work across a few different OSes for work personal projects.
-So sometimes it's not appropriate to just copy all of my configs to a system where that configuration or tool doesn't even work.

-For example, I use Ghostty terminal at home, but Kitty at work.
-Also, some configurations may have file paths or such that only work on one OS vs another.
-In those cases it would likely be better to separate those configs and pick-and-choose which one I want to edit and load.